 Also, you should allow the body time to cool down afterwards.
 As your body becomes more comfortable with infrared sauna sessions you can gradually increase your frequency.

-Just be careful not to overdo it.
+Just don’t overdo it.
+Stay inside your comfort zone.
 See below for some sauna safety tips.

 LYME DISEASE & SAFE SAUNA TIPS